PlatONnetwork/docs/docs/EVM智能合约开发.md

 ## Migrate Contract

-### Introduce
+### Introduction

-If you want to migrate ethereum's smart contract to PlatON, you can do this with the `platon-truffle` development tool.
-First make sure you have `platon-truffle` installed correctly, just follow these steps.
+If you want to migrate Ethereum's smart contract to PlatON, you can do this with the `platon-truffle` development tool.
+First, to make sure have `platon-truffle` installed correctly, just follow these steps.

-The migration of ethereum's ERC200513Token contract to PlatON is demonstrated below，`ERC200513Token.sol` contract are as follows:
+The migration of Ethereum's ERC200513Token contract to PlatON is demonstrated below，`ERC200513Token.sol` contract are as follows:
 ```
 pragma solidity 0.5.13;